 Our results indicate that sequence-to-sequence models, in particular Transformer, are able to generate relatively fluent and factually correct reports from transcribed conversations between a doctor and a patient.
 The models are in many cases able to formulate information in a manner appropriate for a medical report, instead of just extracting word sequences from the conversation.
 However, there’s more work to do as these generated reports also exhibit errors common to such models.
 Further analysis is needed to better assess report quality and contrast with pipelined approaches.

-The aforementioned paper was presented at the First Workshop on Natural Language Processing for Medical Conversations, which was part of the 58th ACL 2020 conference, the premier conference of the field of computational linguistics.
+The aforementioned paper was presented at the First Workshop on Natural Language Processing for Medical Conversations, which was part of the 58th ACL 2020 conference, the premier conference of the field of computational linguistics, and was awarded “Best Paper”.

 This paper was co-authored by Seppo Enarvi, Marilisa Amoia, Miguel Del-Agua Teba, Brian Delaney, Frank Diehl, Stefan Hahn, Kristina Harris, Liam McGrath, Yue Pan, Joel Pinto, Luca Rubini, Miguel Ruiz, Gagandeep Singh, Fabian Stemmer, Weiyi Sun, Paul Vozila, Thomas Lin, and Ranjani Ramamurthy.